rpessagno/project-template/README.md

 ###MAMP

-I use MAMP to create virtual hosts and have nice local URLs, such "local.domain.com," and so I can view any project in a browser without having to run a build first.
-Browsersync will still open the current project at **localhost:3000**.
+I use MAMP mainly to work on projects using PHP or WordPress, but it also allows me to create virtual hosts so I can view my projects at local URLs, such **local.[domain].com**.
+Browsersync will still open the current project at **localhost:3000**, however.

-Add entry to hosts file:
+To create a virtual host, first add an entry to your hosts file:

 > /private/etc/hosts